What Kind of Policy Do You Use for Privatized Banking?

 Let’s back up to gain some context.

 You already have the cash to begin investing.
-But instead of draining your savings to buy the investment, you want to maintain control of your capital.
+But instead of draining your savings account to buy the investment, you want to maintain control of your capital.
 You know that you can maximize the long-term efficiency of your whole personal economy by using the Infinite Banking Concept.
 With it, you get safety, growth, and access to your money.

 To implement this strategy, you’ll first store your capital in a life insurance contract.